 Now, let’s look at the indirect method you can use to connect JSON to Looker Studio.
 We’ll first send the data to Google Sheets and then connect it to Looker Studio via a native connector.

 - Set up Coupler.io as we described in the previous chapter.
 Pick JSON as a source and Google Sheets as a destination.
-Alternatively, you can use BigQuery if you prefer, but we wouldn’t recommend Excel here as it’s not that straightforward to connect it to Looker Studio next (as it is for Google’s products).
+Alternatively, you can connect JSON to BigQuery if you’d like, but we wouldn’t recommend Excel here as it’s not that straightforward to connect it to Looker Studio next (as it is for Google’s products).

 - Set up the JSON source precisely as we described above.